nahayogilbert/pdsnd_github/README.md

 ### Date created
-January 20, 202o
+January 20, 2020

 ### Project Title
 Explore US Bikeshare Data

 ### Description
 This project is about understanding bike share data.
-It uses python to calculatestatistics and interact with user inputs
+It uses python to calculate statistics and interact with user inputs.

 ### Files used